Procedure for Processing inquiries, applications, admissions and enrolment

 Making a complaint

 MIHE is committed to good practice in admissions and to ensuring that they adhere to the Code of Practice for prospective student admissions.
-The Registrar will investigate the complaint with the appropriate colleagues in MIHE.
+The senior administrator will investigate the complaint with the appropriate colleagues in MIHE.
 The complainant will receive a preliminary reply normally within five working days of the receipt of the complaint, and where relevant, this will indicate when s/he may expect to be contacted again with more information.

-If the Registrar concludes that no substantial procedural error was made, the complainant will be told.
+If the senior administrator concludes that no substantial procedural error was made, the complainant will be told.
 Where it appears, after investigation of the complaint that a procedural error has occurred, consideration will be given to what steps should be taken to review the matter, and what steps should be taken to avoid similar errors occurring in future.

 Complaints made more than four weeks after the occurrence will not normally be considered.
 After the final response from the Institute has been received, the candidate may ask the Director of MIHE to review the complaint.